shivaylamba/python-sdk/docs/AdvancedAugmentation.md

 ## Conversations

-The back and forth questions and statements and responses from the LLM are automatically stored inside your database.
+The back and forth questions and statements and responses from the LLM are automatically stored inside your datastore.
 Memori will recall and add the messages to subsequent LLM calls.
 We call this conversation tracking.

 Tables involved in Conversations:
 - memori_conversation